colbycheeze/colbycheeze.com/source/blog/2015-03-01-my-path-to-becoming-a-full-stack-rails-developer.html.markdown

 tags: Learning, Recap
 ---

-*Within this post I will be giving a chronological account of the articles, videos, books, and projects that I used on my path to learning Web Development and beyond*.
+Within this post I will be giving a chronological account of the articles, videos, books, and projects that I used on my path to learning Web Development and beyond.
 READMORE

 The way this will be structured is I will section off each month, which will contain the various links to the material that I covered, as well as my personal